 Net Price Calculator

 The Net Price Calculator is a tool that helps students estimate what it may cost to attend Baker University’s College of Arts and Sciences.
-This broad estimate is based on the cost of attendance and the financial aid that was provided to full-time, first-time degree-seeking undergraduate students in 2015-16.
+This broad estimate is based on the cost of attendance and the financial aid that was provided to full-time, first-time degree-seeking undergraduate students in the last academic year that we have this data for.
 Actual net price can vary significantly based on student eligibility and does not represent an actual award.
 Submission of the FAFSA is the only way to obtain a true and accurate determination of eligibility.
 Estimates apply to full-time, first-time degree-seeking undergraduate students.